 - some even suggest ignoring your inner voice to be “brave” — and doing things anyway (that book is NOT on this list)

 The books that I recommend the most and are most in line with what I know to be best for kids from research and therapy are starred.
 Those books on this list are SO GOOD and align with the most up-to-date research.

-And I’m starting to write SEL picture books because I want to see books on emotions that show both/and –and that show kids how to live with uncomfortable emotions, not just try to get rid of them which is a set up for shame.
+I’m starting to write SEL picture books of my own because I want to see books on emotions that show both/and –and that show kids how to live with uncomfortable emotions, not just try to get rid of them which is a set up for shame.

-Teachers, learn more about social-emotional learning in the classroom.
+Teachers learn more about social-emotional learning in the classroom here.